Skip To Main Content

 Dear Friends of Georgetown Prep,

-This academic year, we celebrate the 234th year since Archbishop John Carroll opened the doors of his Academy.
+This academic year, we celebrate the 237th year since Archbishop John Carroll opened the doors of his Academy.
 It is always heartening to see our young men fill the walks of the quad and hallways.
 I am reminded once again how blessed and honored I am to be entrusted with the care of this, our nation’s oldest Catholic boys school and only Jesuit boarding school.
-I am also reminded what a wonderful work we endeavor here: forming young men to be men of competence, conscience, courage, and compassion; men of faith and men for-and-with others.
-Our shared mission is renewed with the start of each school year, and that is always exciting.
+As we celebrate the Jubilee of Hope of 2025 announced by the late Pope Francis, I am reminded yet again of the great hope the work we do here represents: forming young men to be men of competence, conscience, courage, and compassion; men of faith and men for-and-with others in a world that badly needs such people.
+This hope is renewed with the return of our students, as well as the arrival of some 120 fresh young faces.
+Prep is a great way to celebrate hope.

-This year is particularly energizing as we open our new Campus Center and Residence Hall and the new William V. Bidwill ’49 Stadium at Historic Fegan-Galvin Field.
-These facilities will impact the life of each and every student here, providing a meeting place for our day and residential students, incorporating 16 faculty families into the life of the campus, creating first-class accommodations for our athletics programs and our fans, and strengthening our commitment to bring the best and the brightest not only from the DMV, but from all over the nation and the world.
-The commitment of our faculty and staff to be present to all our students, not only in the classroom but also across the broad spectrum of our activities and athletics programs, coupled with the uniquely rich diversity of our student body, shapes an unparalleled educational experience both within the Jesuit educational network and among our peer schools.
+The commitment of our faculty and staff to be present to all our students, not only in the classroom but also across the broad spectrum of our activities and athletics programs, coupled with the uniquely rich diversity of our student body from our day and boarding programs, shapes an unparalleled educational experience both within the Jesuit educational network and among our peer schools.

-It is always a joy to witness our freshmen, this year the Class of 2026, encounter the culture of Georgetown Prep and begin to experience the camaraderie, brotherhood, and mutual support that are the hallmarks of this community.
+It is always a joy to witness our freshmen, this year the Class of 2029, encounter the culture of Georgetown Prep and begin to experience the camaraderie, brotherhood, and mutual support that are the hallmarks of this community.
 I often recall that Ignatius and his six early companions came from all over Southwestern Europe and, in a world marked by war and strife, formed a brotherhood of friendship that became the Society of Jesus.
-We fulfill that mission again, with our students coming from every background, and 14 states and 18 countries, as well as every neighborhood of the DC metro area.
+We fulfill that mission again, with our current students coming from every background, and from some 20 states and 20 countries, as well as from all over the DMV.

 Rev. James R. Van Dyke, S.J.